-It is important to think about a few things when breathing, especially with exercise, in order to prevent injury and bring oxygen to all our cells.
+It is important to think about a few things when performing elderly breathing, especially with exercise, in order to prevent injury and bring oxygen to all our cells.

 Sitting with your spine aligned in neutral, your ribs lifted, your shoulders back and down, allows your lungs to work at peak performance when exercising.

 As air comes in, the lungs need room to expand.
 Correct posture helps the ribs to accommodate the lungs and increase our pulmonary capacity.
 Below you will find sitting and standing deep breathing exercises to perform.

 These exercises are designed to increase your awareness of breathing and train your body to correctly breath when exercising.
 Correct breathing involves relaxing your upper body while bringing the air in all the way down to your belly.

 This will fill your lungs from the bottom.
 Watch the video below and follow along!
 Happy breathing.

 Purpose of this exercise

 Improve your respiratory health.Helps clear the lungs of toxins and pollutants.Increases your energy by improving the oxygen levels in your lungs.

 Step 1 – Sitting Breathing Exercise

 Sit comfortably in a chair.Place your right hand on your chest and your left hand on your belly.Inhale so that your right hand rises.
 This is chest breathing which uses the upper lobes of the lungs.